crobertocamilo/MD-permeation/README.md

-LIST OF AUTHORS
+## List of Authors

-   Carlos R. S. Camilo, José R. Ruggiero, Alexandre S. de Araujo
+   Carlos R. S. Camilo, José R. Ruggiero, and Alexandre S. de Araujo
    Department of Physics, IBILCE, São Paulo State University (UNESP)

-CITATION
+## Citation

    If you use MD-permeation in your research, we ask that you cite the following article: